naturalis/trait-organismal-ungulates/terms/terms2.md

 - The taxonomic rank Genus.

 ## Horns/Antlers
-- Whether (1) only the male mature species has horns/antlers, (2) only the female mature species has horns/antlers (3) both male and female mature species have horns/antlers or (4) both male and female species don't have horns/antlers.
+- Whether only the male mature species has horns/antlers, only the female mature species has horns/antlers both male and female mature species have horns/antlers or both male and female species don't have horns/antlers.
+- The species were defined as to with gender has horns/antlers:
+1 ### Male
+2 ### Female
+3 ### Both
+4 ### Neither

 ## ID_EoL
 - The IDs from the Encyclopedia of Life database.